Undergraduate Course: Geography Fieldwork: Foundations (Human): Cape Town (GEGR09016)

 ***PLEASE NOTE FIELD COURSE LOCATIONS MAY CHANGE FOR A VARIETY OF REASONS, INCLUDING SECURITY RISKS, INCREASED COSTS OR INABILITY TO ACCESS FIELD LOCATIONS.
 ANY CHANGES TO THE MAIN DESTINATION OF THE FIELD TRIP WILL BE ANNOUNCED AS SOON AS POSSIBLE***

 This is a week-long residential field course in human geography for 3rd year single honours geography students.
 The field course is designed to build on and extend the more theoretical work already encountered in pre-honours human geography courses.
-As well as teaching students about the fascinating geography and history of Cape Town and South Africa, the course will introduce students to research design, data collection and data analysis in field settings.
-In addition to providing some captivating case studies on a wide variety of human geographical issues, the field course emphasises the development of field research skills in human geography.
-The course will therefore focus on important methodologies currently practised in many subfields of human geography (e.g. surveys, interviews, observation, archival work).
-We examine major elements of the research experience including project design, theoretical frameworks for research, data sources, methods, fieldwork, analysis and reporting of results.
+As well as teaching students about the fascinating geography and history of Cape Town and South Africa, the field course emphasises the development of research design and field research skills in human geography.
+During the course we will focus on important methodologies currently practised in many subfields of human geography.
+We examine major elements of the research experience including project design, theoretical frameworks for research, data sources, methods, fieldwork, and analysis.
+Throughout the course we will ask you to conduct work in small groups.
+As a small group, you will need to work together carefully and proactively in order to grasp some important principles of research design that will be hugely beneficial to the remainder of your studies.

 The course will be structured as follows: